ErrorTzy/writings/notes/Phil_of_Lan/KripkeWittgensteinOnRulesandPrivateLanguage.md

 > The problem is how come that I can justify my application to inifinitely many cases.
 The issue is we can't load infinitely many cases to my mind.

-Nothing in external behavior or internal mental history can answer the skeptic's question
+Nothing in *external behavior* or *internal mental history* can answer the skeptic's question There is no fact about me that distinguishes between my meaning plus and my meaning quus.